A IS FOR AGRICULTURE, AMISH, & ARCHAEOLOGY

 Arkansas has many RIVERS.
 The Arkansas River is a major tributary of the Mississippi River and the 6th longest river in the country.
 Arkansas has several sections of rivers in the Nation wide rivers inventory.
 The Buffalo River was the first National River to be designated in the country and is one of the few remaining undammed rivers in the Lower 48.

 Arkansas has a variety of TRAILS including Hiking Trails and Biking Trails.
 The trails as Mt.
 Magazine State Park are consider the best in the state.
 Arkansas participates in National Trails Day.
-The state has many Roadside Attractions.
+Arkansas has many scenic byways.
+The Talimena Scenic Drive is considered the best road trip in the state.
+Arkansas has many Roadside Attractions.

 Arkansas has all forms of TRANSPORTATION.
 The Department of Transportation provides information on highways, updates on road conditions, and maps of construction projects throughout the state and has an Adopt-a-Highway Program.
 Many special License Plates Designs are offered.
 The Federal Highway Administration provides information about traffic and road closures in the state.
 To celebrates its 50th aniversary, Match Box designated a vehicle for each state.
 The vehicle for Arkansas was the Auxiliary-Power Truck.